top of page

 No problem!
 You've come to the right place!

-RTS will closely partner with you to efficiently and effectively address your technical needs with flexibility and minimal bureaucracy.
+RTS will closely partner with you to efficiently and effectively address your technical needs with flexibility, rapid turn-around and minimal bureaucracy.

 “We contacted Mark to outsource our rheology characterization tests.
 Not only did he provide the required results in a timely manner, he went above and beyond to provide detailed reports with the right context to help us understand the results, especially when the data showed unexpected results.
 He is always available to discuss the results in more detail as needed.
 His expertise in non-Newtonian fluids helped us successfully complete our project.”